-Is Cornell test optional for 2022-2023 admissions cycle?
+Is Cornell test optional?
 Undergraduate applicants to Cornell who submit their applications during either of the next two admissions cycles will not be required to submit their test scores.

-In September of 2021, the undergraduate admissions office made an announcement that the University would be waiving the SAT and ACT requirements for first-year applicants beginning in the Fall of 2023 and Fall of 2024.
+In September of 2021, the undergraduate admissions office announced that the University would waive the SAT and ACT requirements for first-year applicants beginning in the Fall of 2023 and Fall of 2024.
 This decision was made in response to ongoing COVID-19 risks.
-The SAT and/or ACT test requirement that was previously in place for applicants to Cornell in the years 2022, 2023, and 2024 has been removed.
+The SAT and/or ACT test requirement previously in place for applicants to Cornell in the years 2022, 2023, and 2024 has been removed.

-Do not feel that you need to take exams unless you are able to take the exam locally, close to where you live, and you feel safe doing so.
-Whether is Cornell test optional or not, this advice applies to all applicants for current and future terms.
-To refresh your memory, Cornell will consider your application even if you have not taken any standardized tests.
+Since Cornell is adopting a test optional policy, do not feel that you need to take exams unless you can take the exam locally, close to where you live, and you feel safe doing so.
+This advice applies to all applicants for current and future terms.
+Hence, Cornell will consider your application even if you have not taken standardized tests.

-Whether is Cornell test optional or not, please ensure that you always follow the local, state, and national COVID-19 guidelines at all times for the sake of your health and safety.
+So, why is Cornell test optional? this is to ensure that you always follow the local, state, and national COVID-19 guidelines at all times for your health and safety.
 After becoming the first university in the Ivy League to do away with SAT and ACT requirements for first-year applicants in any of Cornell’s seven colleges in April 2020, this policy is a direct result of that decision.

-In general, Cornell does not intend to implement a test-optional admission policy in the long-term for applicants who have already taken the ACT or SAT, or who have the opportunity to do so.
-Cornell has anticipated, as appears to be the case at test-optional colleges and universities, that a large number of students who will have had reasonable and uninterrupted opportunities to take the ACT and/or SAT during the 2020-2021 administrations will continue to submit results, and those results will continue to demonstrate preparation for college-level work.
+In general, Cornell does not intend to implement a test optional admission policy in the long term for applicants who have already taken the ACT or SAT, or who have the opportunity to do so.
+Cornell has anticipated, as appears to be the case at test-optional colleges and universities, that a large number of students who will have had reasonable and uninterrupted opportunities to take the ACT and/or SAT during the 2020-2021 administration will continue to submit results, and those results will continue to demonstrate preparation for college-level work.
 This is consistent with what appears to be the case at test-optional colleges and universities.

-The College of Agriculture and Life Sciences, the Cornell SC Johnson College of Business, and the College of Architecture, Art, and Planning will not accept standardized test scores going forward as a result of this policy.
+The College of Agriculture and Life Sciences, the Cornell SC Johnson College of Business, and the College of Architecture, Art, and Planning will not accept standardized test scores going forward due to this policy.
 It is the policy of the Colleges of Arts and Sciences, the College of Engineering, and the College of Human Ecology, in addition to the School of Industrial and Labor Relations, to not require students to submit their SAT or ACT scores for admission consideration.

-Whether is Cornell test optional or not, students have the option of not turning in their test results, even if they have taken the exam more than once.
+Furthermore, as Cornell is test optional, students have the option of not turning in their test results, even if they have taken the exam more than once.
 This option is available to students who have already taken the exam.
 The University strongly recommends that applicants prioritize their own health and safety over the testing process.

-The university made the announcement on April 11, 2022, that it had accepted a total of 4,908 applicants from both the Regular Decision pool as well as the Early Decision pool, noting that the class was “talented and diverse” and came from “a broader range of places than ever before.”
+The university made the announcement on April 11, 2022, that it had accepted a total of 4,908 applicants from both the Regular Decision pool and the Early Decision pool, noting that the class was “talented and diverse” and came from “a broader range of places than ever before.”

-Students who have been accepted into the program come from 85 different countries as well as all 50 states in the United States, including the District of Columbia, Puerto Rico, the United States Virgin Islands, Guam, American Samoa, and the Northern Mariana Islands.
+Students accepted into the program come from 85 different countries and all 50 states in the United States, including the District of Columbia, Puerto Rico, the United States Virgin Islands, Guam, American Samoa, and the Northern Mariana Islands.

 In addition, 57.7 percent of admitted students who identified as underrepresented minorities self-identified as students of color, and 19.9 percent of admitted students will be the first in their families to attend college.

-The often nerve-wracking process of applying to colleges and universities came to a satisfying and ultimately rewarding conclusion in December 2021, when a large number of prospective students were offered admission to the University through the Early Decision program.
+The often nerve-wracking process of applying to colleges and universities came to a satisfying and ultimately rewarding conclusion in December 2021, when many prospective students were offered admission to the University through the Early Decision program.

 Cornell Admission Requirements

-Since Cornell is a school that is highly sought after by first-year students, whether is Cornell test optional or not, you will need to do everything in your power to ensure that your application is noticed among the other candidates.
-Before submitting an application, whether is Cornell test optional or not, it is in your best interest to conduct thorough research covering all of the requirements.
+Since Cornell is highly sought after by first-year students, and with the advantage of Cornell being test optional, you will need to do everything you can to ensure that your application is noticed among the other candidates.
+Before submitting an application, it is in your best interest to conduct thorough research covering all of the requirements.

 Cornell University GPA Requirements

 You are required to give careful consideration to Cornell University’s GPA prerequisites before submitting an application.
-This is to ensure that your application is not immediately dismissed without further consideration.
+This ensures that your application is not immediately dismissed without further consideration.

 Let’s talk about the typical grade point average at Cornell.
-The exact grade point averages of admitted students are kept secret by the vast majority of the nation’s top educational institutions.
-Despite this, the vast majority of students finish in the top 10 percent of their respective high schools.
-It is in your best interest to keep your overall grade point average at or above 4.0 in all of your classes.
+The exact grade point averages of admitted students are kept secret by most of the nation’s top educational institutions.
+Despite this, most students finish in the top 10 percent of their high schools.
+It is in your best interest to keep your overall grade point average at or above 4.0 in all your classes.

 Cornell University SAT Requirements

-63.7 percent of students who were offered admission to Cornell ultimately decided to send in their Cornell SAT score, while 55.9 percent of students ultimately sent in their Cornell ACT score.
-The following table provides a breakdown of the Cornell SAT scores of applicants who were accepted into the middle 50 percentile range.
+63.7 percent of students offered admission to Cornell decided to send in their Cornell SAT score, while 55.9 percent ultimately sent in their Cornell ACT score.
+The following table shows the Cornell SAT scores of applicants accepted into the middle 50 percentile range.

-The following is an additional breakdown of the accepted students’ SAT scores, broken down by section.
+The following is a breakdown of the accepted students’ SAT scores, broken down by section.

 Cornell University SAT Evidence-Based Reading and Writing: